Abilene Military Affairs Committee

 The Military Affairs Committee (MAC) grew out of the Chamber’s War Committee following the end of WWII and the closure of Tye Air Base.
 The Committee diligently worked with Texas legislators in Washington, officials in the Pentagon, and Strategic Air Command to place a SAC base in Abilene, Texas.
 The community raised nearly a million dollars to purchase over 5,000 acres of land to give to the Air Force.
 Dyess Air Force Base came to fruition in the early 1950s with a stipulation that all buildings be permanent structures.

 Dyess invites the MAC to special events and activities on the base and MAC holds quarterly luncheons with mission-related briefings.
-The 7th Bomb Wing and the 317th Airlift Group Commanders also provide updates on their missions, challenges and future expectations.
+The 7th Bomb Wing and the 317th Airlift Wing Commanders also provide updates on their missions, challenges and future expectations.
 MAC members get a Dyess Identification Card for easy access on the base so they can attend MAC and Dyess events.
 MAC members are also eligible to become Club Members and play golf on the base course.

 MAC membership has been maintained at just fewer than 300 strong with an annual $75 committee dues fee to help off-set costs for the World’s Largest Barbecue.

-Since Dyess is the home of the B-1 and the schoolhouse for all B-1 crews, and the Premier C-130J unit, it receives many dignitaries and VIP guests.
+Since Dyess is the home of the B-1 and the schoolhouse for all B-1 crews, and the premier C-130J unit, it receives many dignitaries and VIP guests.
 The MAC often hosts downtown dinners and special occasions for these visitors with Abilene’s West Texas hospitality to grow and cement our special relationship with our Dyess friends and to show our complete community support.

 Over the years, MAC has envisioned and followed through with major improvements and construction that have been given to Dyess and the Air Force.
 Some recalled are: